-In this series of films we look at the themes from the current exhibitions, including a focus on the sea and nature as inspiration and the pleasure of working with clay.
+In this series of films we look at the themes from the Rebecca Warren exhibition and Modern Art and St Ives display.
 All exhibition visitors are welcome to take a seat and enjoy this selection of documentary and artists’ film.
-Free with admission.